cfree14/marineregions/README.md

 ## Overview

 This R packages contains GIS data for the ocean.
 Many of the datasets are from the iconic [marineregions.org](https://www.marineregions.org/) website.
-All of the datasets are made available as 'sf' objects.
+All of the datasets are made available as ['sf' objects](https://r-spatial.github.io/sf/).
+Please contact me (cfree14@gmail.com) if there are datasets you would like to see added to the package.

 ## Installation

-The "GENuS" R package can be installed from GitHub with:
+The "marineregions" R package can be installed from GitHub with:

 ``` r
 # Run if you don't already have devtools installed